MervensVal/BMI-Calculator-JS/README.md

-Mortgage App UI form built for fun.
+UI form built for fun.
 Uses HTML and CSS.